 - resuming/following up on the efforts to engage the NBFIs in the activity of the Centre;

 - approval of the financial statements executed as at 31 December 2020, and provision of information about the 2020 Audit Report;

-- election of the President of the Steering Board of a 1-year term of office;
+- election of the President of the Steering Board for a 1-year term of office;

 Communication takes place across the following levels (according to ABDRC’s communication strategy):

 - communication with stakeholders;